FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 Click Dockerfile to view the commands required to build an image.

 ![Dockerfile in Explorer](images/dockerfile-explorer.png)
-If you don't understand any of the instructions in the Dockerfile, review the module videos.

 In the FROM instruction node:9.4.0-alpine is the Base Image.
 The COPY instruction copies the app.js and package.json files as new image layers.